Nullptr-Studios/Fight-Night-Finale/design/gdd.md

 A Heavy enemy jumps near players, stunning and damaging them upon landing their jump attack.
 This enemy serves as a second AOE attack dealer, albeit this time with a slightly larger radius and being slightly harder to avoid, requiring players to coordinate their move-sets correctly to defeat them without issues.

+All this enemies will be very similar design-wise, with a comedic tone to its inividual varitiations (the heavy enemy is fat, the bodyguard wears a suit and sunglasses, the tnt launcher has a very large hat, etc.)

 ### Bosses

-Regarding Bosses, our game includes 3 Bosses, each per their own sub-scenario.
+Regarding Bosses, our game includes 3 Bosses, each per third of the level.
 These include the Pit Manager, Blake and The Presenter.

 To start off, the first boss you will face is the Pit Manager.
 This boss consists of a somewhat sentient Gorilla in a Suit.
 This boss is almost like a dual-sided coin, with calm and professional basic attacks closely followed by a rage induced AOE special and an even crazier Ultimate, wherein they grab the player and toss them into the ground with unmatched ferocity.
 This boss is supposed to keep players on their toes being both the first boss in the game and a somewhat unpredictable one.